Republicans scrambled to get Cornel West on the Arizona ballot. The left-wing academic is OK with it

 Hamrick then relayed that he knew Judie no longer wanted to be an elector.
 “Is there anything you can tell me about that or has anyone encouraged you not to be?”
 Hamrick asked.

 Judie said two people came to his door looking to speak with him after he received the voicemail.
-He didn't answer or talk to them — assuming they were looking to speak about West — but someone Judie knows spoke with them and they identified themselves as Amanda Reeve and Brett Johnson, two well-known lawyers from the law firm Snell & Wilmer.
+He didn't answer or talk to them — assuming they were looking to speak about West — but someone Judie knows spoke with them.
+They identified themselves as Amanda Reeve, a former registered lobbyist and election policy adviser at the law firm Snell & Wilmer, and Brett Johnson, a well-known lawyer at the firm.

 Reeve is a former Republican state representative and Johnson is a member of the Republican National Lawyers Association.
 Reeve and Johnson's firm has done extensive work for the Republican National Committee, GOP candidates and conservative groups, according to campaign finance disclosures.